yashjpatil/Sales-Data-Analysis-Excel/README.md

 ## Overview

-Welcome to my "Sales Dashboard Project"!
+Welcome to my "Sales_data__excel_data_analyst_project"!
 This data analytics project focuses on cleaning, pre-processing, analyzing, and visualizing sales data using MS Excel.
 The primary goal is to create a dynamic sales dashboard that provides valuable insights into sales performance, helping businesses understand trends and make informed decisions.

 ## Dashboard image